llouis01/COIL/README.md

 ## Analysis on mortality rate and states' budget allocation for hospitals ##
 A researcher is interested in the relationship between a state's mortality rate and its spending on hospitals (and other health services).
 The data come from different sources such as the US Census, the Bureau of Economic Analysis and the US Mortality Database.
-Check out the Econometrics folder for all the files and the script generated for this project.
+Check out the Mortality_and_Budget folder for all the files and the script generated for this project.
 This was my senior year final project for Econometrics.